mneedham/batch-import/readme.md

 ## Building Manually

-batch-import uses Maven which you can use to generate the latest version of the batch import tool:
+batch-import uses Maven which you can use to generate the latest version:

     git clone git@github.com:jexp/batch-import.git
     cd batch-import